go-hep/hep/fit/README.md

 	}

 	{
-		p := hplot.New()
-		p.X.Label.Text = "x1"
-		p.Y.Label.Text = "y"
-		p.Y.Min = x1min
-		p.Y.Max = x1max
-		p.X.Min = x0min
-		p.X.Max = x0max

-		// slicing for a particular x0 value to plot y as a function of x1, to visualise how well the
+		// slicing for a particular x0 value to plot y as a function of x1,
-		// the fit is working for a given x0. var x0Selection uint = 8
+		// to visualise how well the fit is working for a given x0. x0Selection := 8
-		if x0Selection > n0 {
+		if 0 > x0Selection || x0Selection > n0 {
 			log.Fatalf("x0 slice, %d, is not in valid range [0 - %d]", x0Selection, n0)
 		}
 		x0SlicePos := x0min + ((x0max-x0min)/float64(n0))*float64(x0Selection)